Skip to content

 In accordance with federal civil rights law and USDA civil rights regulations and policies, the USDA, its agencies, offices and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.) should contact the district office, school, or agency where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information is available in languages other than English.
-Persons with disabilities who need reasonable accommodation in the district food service program are encouraged to contact the Food Service Department.
+Persons with disabilities who need reasonable accommodation in the district food service program are encouraged to contact [insert name(s) and title(s) of contact, e.g., food service director, principal, etc.] at [insert email and/or phone number and/or mailing address].

 FUNDING AND CONTRACTS WITH PRIVATE FOOD SERVICE AGENCIES